 Delene, Linda M., and Andrew A. Brogowicz.
 “Student Healthcare Needs, Attitudes, and Behavior: Marketing Implications for College Health Centers.”
 Journal of American College Health, vol. 38, no. 4, Jan.
 1990, pp. 157–164., doi:10.1080/07448481.1990.9938436.

-The Journal of American College Health is a well respected journal that publishes research on health and preventative medicine in higher education.
+The Journal of American College Health is a well-respected journal that publishes research on health and preventative medicine in higher education.
 This study analyzed the specific beliefs and behaviors of college students with respect to their health.
 After analyzing the data collected, the researchers concluded that students have a poor perception of the severity of long-term illness and care little about disease or illness prevention.
 In relating this article to Covid-19, students are less likely to be concerned about the pandemic because they feel as if their age makes them immortal.
 Although students generally have ample access to healthcare facilities, they do not frequently take health measures to protect themselves and others.
+Any intersectional dimensions to this study?
+(Gender, race/ethnicity)?

 Link: Student Healthcare Needs, Attitudes, and Behavior: Marketing Implications for College Health Centers